 One night one of the king’s wives dreamt of a golden peacock preaching, and the next day she told the king she wanted to hear it in real life.
 The king consulted his chaplains, who confirmed such birds exist, and then sent a hunter out to capture one.
 The hunter set snares around the feeding grounds, but the Bodhisatta was protected and even when he stepped in one it wouldn’t close.
-For seven years the hunter failed to capture a golden peacock and then the queen died of grief over her wish going unfulfilled.
+For seven years the hunter failed, and the queen died of grief over her wish going unfulfilled.
 This so upset the king that he wrote an inscription on a golden tablet telling people that a golden peacock lived in the Dandaka forest and anyone who ate its flesh would be forever young and immortal.

 The king was astounded and wanted proof, so the Bodhisatta said his jeweled chariot lay buried in the royal lake.
-The king had the lake drained and found the carriage just as the Bodhisatta said he would.
-So the king, now knowing the truth, sat to listen to a sermon from the Bodhisatta, and from then on, his heart was filled with peace and he kept the precepts.
+The king had the lake drained and found the carriage just as the Bodhisatta had said he would.
+The king, now knowing the truth, sat to listen to a sermon from the Bodhisatta, and from then on his heart was filled with peace and he kept the precepts.
 The king even offered his kingdom to the Bodhisatta, but he refused and flew back to his forest home.

 In the Lifetime of the Buddha

-One of the Buddha’s disciples began lusting for a woman he saw wearing beautiful clothes, and had thus stopped focusing on studying dharma.
-The Buddha told this story so the disciple knew it was very easy to be led astray by women and it had even happened to himself in the past.
+One of the Buddha’s disciples began lusting for a woman he saw wearing beautiful clothes, and he could no longer focus on studying dharma.
+The Buddha told this story so the disciple knew it was very easy to be led astray by women, and it had even happened to himself in the past.

 The final king was an earlier birth of Ananda, one of the Buddha’s top disciples.